 In the dead of winter, when nothing sounds better than hunkering down with a hearty meal and a bottle of wine, Triple Creek hosts special event weekends for foodies and oenophiles.
 And the best part?
 They’re available to all guests at no extra charge.

-For instance, this year from January 8-11, TCR is hosting a Cooking School weekend, when executive chef Jacob Leatherman and his sous chef, pastry chef and sommelier offer daily, three-hour hands-on classes.
-In February, two more Cooking School weekends will include visits from vintners: Napa Valley’s Chateau Montelena (February 8–11) and the father-daughter team from Oregon’s Et Fille winery (February 26–March 1), who will mingle with guests during the cooking classes, and offer tastings and wine-pairing lessons.
+For instance, the ranch hosts Cooking School weekends, when executive chef Jacob Leatherman and his sous chef, pastry chef, and sommelier offer daily, hands-on classes.
+In the past, cooking weekends have included visits from vintners, tastings, and wine-pairing lessons.
 This is no amateur-hour wine program either: Every year for the past ten, Triple Creek has won Wine Spectator’s Award of Excellence for its cellar of more than 500 bottles.
 So even if you miss the vintner weekends, you can sample plenty of impressive bottles throughout your stay—all house wines, spirits and beers are free while you’re here, whether you choose to sip them with your meals (also included) or in front of the fireplace in your cabin, where your wet bar is complimentary too.

 And of course, the holidays are their own special events.
 In addition to festive meals and parties over Thanksgiving, Christmas and New Year’s, at Triple Creek, you can have your own Christmas tree (real or fake) set up in your cabin.
 Bring your own ornaments or decorate with the ranch’s stash once you get here.